 Note: The conversion process how to convert EASA to UK CAA is identically the same as UK CAA to EASA, but obviously the same two (2) examinations need to be completed with the UK CAA licencing authority, and the skill test with a UK CAA examiner in a G-registered aircraft.

-If you hold an ICAO-compliant Private Pilot Licence (PPL) issued outside Europe by a third country, you can convert it to a European EASA licence, and the conversion process is a simple formality (meaning 'no further training required).
+If you hold an ICAO-compliant Private Pilot Licence (PPL) issued outside Europe by a third country, you can convert it to a European EASA licence, and the conversion process is a simple formality, meaning 'no further training is required'.

 Eligibility criteria